ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 In the example above, we transform the `postsSchema` by removing the `postsByUserId` root field and adding a `Post_` prefix to all types in the schema.
 These modifications will only be present in the combined gateway schema.

-Note that when [merging types](#merged-types), all transforms are applied _prior_ to merging.
+Note that when [automatically merging types](#automatic-merge), all transforms are applied _prior_ to merging.
 That means transformed types will merge based on their transformed names within the combined gateway schema.

 ## Error handling

 Whether you're [merging types](/docs/stitch-type-merging), using [schema extensions](/docs/stitch-schema-extensions), or simply combining schemas, any errors returned by a subschema will flow through the stitching process and report at their mapped output positions.
 It's fairly seamless to provide quality errors from a stitched schema by following some basic guidelines:

-- **Report errors!** Having a subschema return `null` without an error for missing or failed records is a poor development experience to begin with.
-This omission will compound when unexpected values generate misleading failures in gateway stitching.
-Report [proper GraphQL errors](https://spec.graphql.org/June2018/#sec-Errors) to contexualize failures in subschemas, and by extension, within the stitched schema.
+1. **Report errors!** Having a subschema return `null` without an error for missing or failed records is a poor development experience to begin with.
+This omission will compound should an unexpected value produce a misleading failure in gateway stitching.
+Reporting [proper GraphQL errors](https://spec.graphql.org/June2018/#sec-Errors) will contexualize failures in subschemas, and by extension, within the stitched schema.

-- **Map errors to array positions**.
-When returning arrays of records (a common pattern in [batch loading](/docs/stitch-type-merging#batching)), make sure to return errors for specific array positions rather than erroring out the entire array.
-For example, here's an array resolver:
+2. **Map errors to array positions**.
+When returning arrays of records (a common pattern while [batch loading](/docs/stitch-type-merging#batching)), make sure to return errors for specific array positions rather than erroring out the entire array.
+For example, an array should be resolved as:

 ```js
 posts() {